pythops/oryx/Readme.md

 ```

 > [!NOTE]
 > You can start `oryx` with args as well.
-Check `oryx --help` for the available options
+Check `oryx --help` to see the available options

 ## ⌨️ Key Bindings